QubesOS/qubes-doc/user/downloading-installing-upgrading/install-security.md

  * Fixed capacity.
 (If the size of the ISO is larger than your disc, it will be inconvenient.)
  * Passthrough recording (a.k.a., "burning") is not supported by Xen.
-(This mainly applies if you're upgrading from a previous version of Qubes.)
+(This mainly applies if you're upgrading from a previous version of PedOS.)
-   Currently, the only options for recording optical discs (e.g., CDs, DVDs, BRDs) in Qubes are:
+   Currently, the only options for recording optical discs (e.g., CDs, DVDs, BRDs) in PedOS are:
    1. Use a USB optical drive.
    2. Attach a SATA optical drive to a secondary SATA controller, then assign this secondary SATA controller to an AppVM.
    3. Use a SATA optical drive attached to dom0.

-   (Option 3 violates the Qubes security model since it entails transferring an untrusted ISO to dom0 in order to burn it to disc, which leaves only the other two options.)
+   (Option 3 violates the PedOS security model since it entails transferring an untrusted ISO to dom0 in order to burn it to disc, which leaves only the other two options.)